On the Path to High-temperature Josephson Multi-junction Devices

 where $V_{c}$, $I_c$ and $R_N$ are the junction characteristic voltage, critical current, and resistance in the normal state, respectively, and $\Phi_{0} = h/2e$ represents the flux quantum. $F_{c}$ can reach hundreds of gigahertz and beyond.
 In addition, losses in superconductors remain low until reaching the gap frequency \cite{Seidel2015} (for example, the gap frequency of Nb is about $700\text{ GHz}$).
-The various superconductive electronics devices have been well developed \cite{Seidel2015} with some characteristics, which are difficult to attain using semiconductive electronic circults.
-The characteristics also promote a diverse range of digital and mixed-signal superconductive circuits, namely analog-to-digital converters (ADC) \cite{Mukhanov2004,Inamdar2009,Vernik2007,Sarwana2009,Gupta2011} and integrated digital circuits \cite{Herr2015}, including prototypes of microprocessors \cite{Yamanashi2007,Filippov2012,Ando2016} , which can operate at frequencies with tens of gigahertz and even higher \cite{Filippov2024} These devices are powered by the Rapid Single Flux Quantum (RSFQ) logic \cite{Mukhanov1987,Polonsky1993,Bunyk2001,Mukhanov2011,Kirichenko2011,Volkmann2012,Herr2011,Takeuchi2013,Holmes2013}, which operates using single flux quanta of magnetic flux $\Phi_{0} = h/2e$ for data signals and clock.
-In the RSFQ circuits, a single switching event of an overdamped Josephson junction (at $R_{N}C < 1/{\left( 2\pi F_{c} \right)}$, where $C$ is the capacitance of a junction \cite{Mukhanov2004}) with a typical $I_{c}\sim100\ \mu\text{A}$ consumes an extremely low energy of $E_{J} = \Phi_{0}I_{c}\sim10^{-19}\text{ J}$.
+All these properties enable the development of a variety of superconductor devices and circuits \cite{Cardwell2022,Seidel2015} with characteristics unattainable for semiconductor electronic s technology .
+Among those, there is diverse range of digital and mixed-signal superconductive circuits, namely analog-to-digital converters (ADC) \cite{Mukhanov2004,Inamdar2009,Vernik2007,Sarwana2009,Gupta2011} and integrated digital circuits \cite{Herr2015}, including prototypes of microprocessors \cite{Yamanashi2007,Filippov2012,Ando2016} , which can operate at frequencies with tens of gigahertz and even higher \cite{Filippov2024} These devices are powered by the Rapid Single Flux Quantum (RSFQ) logic \cite{Mukhanov1987,Polonsky1993,Bunyk2001,Mukhanov2011,Kirichenko2011,Volkmann2012,Herr2011,Takeuchi2013,Holmes2013}, which operates using single flux quanta of magnetic flux $\Phi_{0} = h/2e$ for data signals and clock.
+In the RSFQ circuits, a single switching event of an overdamped Josephson junction (at $R_{N}C < 1/{\left( 2\pi F_{c} \right)}$, where $C$ is the capacitance of a junction \cite{Mukhanov2004}) with a typical $I_{c}\sim100\ \mu\text{A}$ dissipates an extremely low energy of $E_{J} = \Phi_{0}I_{c}\sim10^{-19}\text{ J}$.
 Moreover, the switching time $\tau$ of the junction is about $10^{- 12}\text{ s}$, allowing for clock frequencies in the hundreds of gigahertz range (\textit{e.g.} see \cite{Filippov2024}).

 Multiple Josephson junction devices can essentially improve the sensitivity and bandwidth of superconducting analog devices.
 Among them are SQUID-based array amplifiers \cite{Huber2001}, traveling wave parametric amplifiers \cite{Macklin2015,White2015,Bell2015,Zorin2016}, as well as Superconducting Quantum Filters (SQIFs) \cite{Caputo2005,Oppenlander2001} and Superconducting Quantum Arrays (SQAs) \cite{Kornev2014} allowing implementation of highly sensitive active electrically small antennas (ESAs) capable of providing both the reception and amplification of an incident electromagnetic wave \cite{Kornev2016,Kornev2017}.
 Such broadband ESAs can improve overall performance of superconductive broadband digital-rf receivers based on direct signal digitization allowing then digital extraction of customizable sub-bands \cite{Brock2001, Gupta2002}.
 As reported in \cite{Vernik2007a,Gupta2011a,Sarwana2011}, the receivable signal frequency can be ranged from VHF to K frequency bands.